raycharius/slack-block-builder/docs/working-with-conditions.md

 # Working With Conditions

+?> **Note:** We are exploring new ways of handling inline logic and conditions in **Block Builder**!
+Weigh in with your thoughts or proposals [over on GitHub](https://github.com/raycharius/slack-block-builder/issues/66).

 There are multiple ways to handle conditionals with **Block Builder**, and this is really where it provides the most flexibility, since the setter methods, when receiving an argument with a value of `undefined`, simply do not set the property.

 ### Preferred Way